realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 > A Core 2 model that cannot be corrected by Core 1 will eventually try to manufacture Core 1.

-That is the transition from coordination to life-authoring.
+That is the transition from coordination to life-authorship.

 ---